 - The manager offers the injured party the necessary help, for example using Aalborg University's psychological counselling scheme.

 - The manager looks for solutions – it is crucial not to seek revenge or to engage in scapegoating.
 The focus must be on ensuring the safety of both parties in the given situation.
 As part of the solution, the manager may consider whether it is appropriate to relocate one of the parties.
 If problems are identified and these continue, or if they are of a particularly serious nature, the manager, in conjunction with the HR department, assesses whether the offensive behaviour should have consequences in terms of employment law.
 There can also be legal consequences for a staff member who has made wrongful accusations of offensive behaviour.
 The legal consequences include warning, dismissal or expulsion, which will be based on a specific assessment, including the circumstances and gravity of the case.
 Any well-founded suspicions of criminal offence will be reported to the police with the consent of the injured party.

 The manager must report the incident as a work-related accident to the central Occupational Health and Safety (OHS) section.
 The central OHS section assesses whether the case should be reported to the Danish Working Environment Authority and Labour Market Insurance.
 If the offensive incidents are not isolated events, but have been ongoing for a long period of time and have resulted in sick leave for the injured party, the manager must ask the injured party to have their own doctor report that the illness is presumed to be work-related.
 Doctors have a duty to report once they judge that a disease can be work-related.

-This procedure describes how the organisation takes care of staff members who experience offensive behaviour from colleagues, managers or other staff at Aalborg University.
+This procedure describes how Aalborg University takes care of staff members who experience offensive behaviour from colleagues, managers, students or in other work relationships at Aalborg University.